willsather/WillSather/README.md

 ### COVID-19 Demo (C#)

 The COVID-19 Windows application demo is my most recent project which was built out of boredom during my quarantined semester.
-I essentially developed an app that parses website's HTML to find the most up-to-date coronavirus statistics, plots the numbers, and also provides resources and information regarding the virus.
-This was also meant for me to develop a more working knowledge of C# as well as Visual Studio.
+In the directory, I have two different versions.
+The first one was my first ever project using C# and visual studio.
+After 6 months of enterprise C# development (internship and part time work), I decided to redo the core components.
+A lot of the changes that were made improved massive runtime improvements, implemented a API consumption using JSON, and just overall better file management and code cleaniness.
+This project has been an ongoing one and I will continue to upgrade it as I have the time.
+I am now working on implementing feature to change specified state, asynchonrous loading with UI toggles, and overall a cleaner more usable user interface that meets Microsoft's standards.
+I will continue to keep each version of this demo on git as to show my overall improvements and code growth.

 ### Bus Simulator (C++)